UK's future lies in a flexible, open EU - Cameron

 "One with the flexibility of a network, not the rigidity of a bloc, whose institutions help by connecting and strengthening its members to thrive in a vibrant world, rather than holding them back," he said.

-The eurosceptic Conservative leader, prime minister in a coalition government, wants to maintain Britain's influence in Europe while also urging further integration in the euro zone as part of a solution to the debt crisis.
+The eurosceptic Conservative leader, prime minister in a coalition government with the smaller and europhile Liberal Democrats, wants to maintain Britain's influence in Europe while also urging further integration in the euro zone as part of a solution to the debt crisis.

 The government is worried, however, that a closer-knit euro zone could isolate non-euro nations in the EU and form a powerful voting bloc which could damage the interests of countries such as Britain and Sweden.